 The multi-talented backline ace is able to play at either fullback or flyhalf, but has established himself more as a quality No.15 at Saracens.
 He was part of the England Under-20 team that won the Six Nations Grand Slam in 2008 in what was a breakthrough season for Goode.

 After a stellar season for Saracens in 2015/16, Goode was named Premiership Player of the Year as well as helping his side win the Champions Cup.
-Alex was recently named at full-back for the upcoming November test against Fiji.
-Goode at U19's switched from out-half to full-back in 2009 under Eddie Jones' tutelage, who was director of rugby at Saracens at the time.
+Goode at U19's switched from out-half to full-back in 2009 under Eddie Jones' tutelage, who was the director of rugby at Saracens at the time.
 A transition that would set him on a path to establishing himself as a central figure in Saracens’ all-conquering side and winning 20 caps for his country.

 His consistency in delivering outstanding performances for Saracens has seen the team win 3 Premiership titles and back-to-back Champions Cup titles in an extremely successful period for the club.